Handa Island

 Clothing for Handa Island

-The weather in Scotland can change in a moment, so to ensure your Handa Island trip is enjoyable I would suggest dressing for all weathers.
+The weather in Scotland can change in a moment, so to ensure your Handa Island trip is enjoyable, I suggest dressing for all weathers.
 Layers are the way to go, so you can strip off or layer up depending on the temperature.

 The trip across to the island can also see you getting splashed by waves so waterproofs are handy to wear on the boat trip.
 You will also need waterproofs for the island so you won’t get drenched in an unexpected downpour.
 This can happen even if you set off with clear blue skies and the weather forecast says ‘no rain’.